University of Bradford: Life Sciences

-The Faculty of Life Sciences has the most students of all of the schools, with more than 2,000 students admitted to a variety of undergraduate courses in the areas of Biomedical Sciences, Chemical and Forensic Science, Clinical Sciences, Optometry, Pharmacy and Archaeological, Geographical and Environmental Sciences.
+The Faculty of Life Sciences had the most students of all of the schools, with more than 2,000 students admitted to a variety of undergraduate courses in the areas of Biomedical Sciences, Chemical and Forensic Science, Clinical Sciences, Optometry, Pharmacy and Archaeological, Geographical and Environmental Sciences.

 The Bradford School of Optometry and Vision Science (BSOVS) has its own Eye Clinic, situated in the DHEZ – Phoenix South West Building, providing Primary Care for the local community in conjunction with a student training facility.
 BSOVS also provides a variety of other clinical services (e.g. an Electro-diagnostic Unit opened October 2010) that people may be referred to by practitioners.

 The Centre for Skin Sciences is one of the largest academic centres in Britain for fundamental and translational skin and hair follicle research.

-The Institute of Cancer Therapeutics has an excellent reputation for research and there is very close collaboration with staff from other divisions within the School.
+The Institute of Cancer Therapeutics is known for its research and maintains close collaboration with staff from other divisions within the School.

 The Division of Archaeological, Geographical and Environmental Sciences is located in refurbished, late 19th century mill buildings, housing extensive specialist facilities.
 Formerly a separate school, it was merged with Life Sciences in 2006.

 Management, Law, and Social Sciences

-The Faculty of Management, Law, and Social Sciences is a recent merger.
+The Faculty of Management, Law, and Social Sciences was created in 2018.
 Until 2018 Social Sciences was separate.
 Management and Law, consisting of Bradford School of Management and the Law School was previously located 3 mi away from the main campus on a 13 acre parkland campus, Emm Lane.
 In 2019, the university moved its Faculty of Management, Law and Social Sciences to its main city centre campus.
 It teaches courses in business, finance, accountancy, management and marketing.
 As of 2005 the department commenced teaching an accredited LLB law degree.
 It has a number of master's degrees, MBA programmes and doctoral programmes running alongside undergraduate programmes.

 Its research is both international and interdisciplinary and has five main research groups covering all the main areas of management, and co-operative links and exchange agreements with 20 universities in America, Australia, Canada, Denmark, France, the Netherlands, Spain and Sweden.

 The School of Management has full Economic and Social Research Council (ESRC) accreditation for DBA and PhD programmes, portfolio Association of MBAs accreditation for MBA programmes and EQUIS accreditation.